KyleRS2004/LibreEditor/README.md

 # LibreEditor
-A free java based text editor that I am using to learn Java.
+LibreEditor is free and open source text editor that I am writing Java.
+I am currently learning Java so its technically a learning project.
+Still I want the project to be useful for anyone that wants an open source replacement for Notepad on window or on any system that supports Java(in particular I am using the Swing library.)
 The "pom.xml" file is the project file for Netbeans IDE.

 Planned: